Theta Token is taking the blockchain to video streaming, seeking to decentralize video streaming and video on demand.

-Nearly all the trading volume in TFUEL is at Binance, although there is a small amount being exchanges at Upbit and Bitrabbit.
+The majority of trading volume in TFUEL is at Binance, although there is a decent amount being exchanged at Upbit.
 There are only a few other exchanges listing TFUEL and the volumes being exchanged are negligible.

 The Theta native wallet was released just days before the mainnet was launched.
 On March 9, 2019 Theta announced the release of the native web wallet, which can be used for both THETA and TFUEL tokens.
 This who prefer more security in their cryptocurrency storage can opt for the Trezor or Ledger hardware wallets.